wilg/mediaman/README.md

   Anything else is considered "Other Media".

+The parsing logic is handled by the [ToName gem](https://github.com/o-sam-o/toname).

 Then it will throw it into a pretty folder for you.
 Like this:

     ../Movies/Star Wars (1977).mov

+or

     ../TV Shows/Star Trek - The Next Generation/Season 2/2x03 - Elementary, Dear Data.mov